Alex Verdugo Player Props: Red Sox vs. Tigers

 Alex Verdugo At The Plate

-- He ranks 42nd in batting average, 49th in on base percentage, and 84th in slugging among the qualifying hitters in baseball.
+- He ranks 50th in batting average, 54th in on base percentage, and 86th in slugging among the qualifying hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.